 – Heidi Sherman | Pilates Client

-In 2016, Amy was still practicing Pilates and teaching to her friends and family when she found out she was pregnant.
-She noticed changes both physically and spiritually.
-This led her to wanting to learn about pre and post natal Pilates, giving women the opportunity to heal from the body trauma of pregnancy, and the critical importance of taking care of yourself first.
+In 2016, Amy was still practicing and teaching Pilates when she found out she was pregnant.
+Both her physical and spiritual changes led her to learn about pre and post natal Pilates.
+Join her in the studio for the Moms on the Mat classes.

 Christin Lukondi was introduced to classical Pilates in Southern California where she grew up.
-She earned her mat certification in 2016 and is working on equipment certification in the town she now calls home, Pittsburgh.
+She earned her mat certification in 2016 and her equipment certification in 2018.
 Her goal has been to learn, imitate, and perfect the teachings of Joseph Pilates and share her knowledge with anyone who is willing to learn.

 Christin loves how Pilates works on strengthening and toning the body.
 She really appreciates how classical Pilates facilitates everyday movement and most importantly a healthy spine.